Family Feels Slighted After White Sox Drop Longtime Concession Worker Loretta Micele's Name From Lounge At Guaranteed Rate Field, Take Down Sign

 CHICAGO (CBS) — At Guaranteed Rate Field, some White Sox fans and a family of a longtime employee have been left surprised by a move made inside the ballpark.

-As CBS 2’s Jermont Terry reported Wednesday night, some are going as far as to call it disrespectful.READ MORE: Chicago Weather: Rain Returns
+As CBS 2’s Jermont Terry reported Wednesday night, some are going as far as to call it disrespectful.READ MORE: 2 People Rushed To Hospital From Fire In Norwood Park West

 Lou Soto and Nick Johnston are cousins, and they have fond memories of their great grandmother, Loretta Micele.